1Password/scim-examples/docker-compose/README.md

 ## Automatically starting the SCIM bridge upon startup

-In order to automatically start the SCIM bridge upon startup when using docker-compose you'll need to automatically start the Docker daemon, then start op-scim.
+In order to automatically launch the 1Password SCIM bridge upon startup when using docker-compose you'll need to automatically start the Docker daemon, then start op-scim.

 ### Systemd

-* Enable dockerd to run on startup: `systemctl enable dockerd`
+1. Install the service file for op-scim.
+A [sample](op-scim.service) is provided and you'll need to change the path.
-* Create a service file for op-scim.
-A [sample file](op-scim.service) is provided and you'll need to change the path.
+2. Reload systemd: `systemctl daemon-reload`
-* Enable op-scim to run on startup: `systemctl enable op-scim`
+3. Enable the op-scim service: `systemctl enable op-scim`